davidschlachter/dance-volunteering/README.md

 # dance-volunteering
 Volunteering system for the Ottawa Swing Dance Society.
 Live at https://volunteer.swingottawa.ca.

 Shifts are generated from a template Sundays at 12:00 PM (noon).
-Volunteers can log in with Google, Facebook, or Microsoft and sign up for a shift.
+Volunteers can log in with Google or Facebook and sign up for a shift.
 Admins can see contact information for volunteers and receive an automatic email at 17:00 on Friday with the volunteering schedule.

 ## List of features (with current status):